Chapter 1: Reunions

-"Hazel… I know I'm not the most indicate person to talk about this… but aren't you hiding many things to Alen?"
+"Hazel… I know I'm not the most appropriate person to talk about this… but aren't you hiding many things to Alen?"

 Hazel stared at her confused.
 "What else am I hiding him, apart from my former frame's name?", she asked, unable to understand her reasoning.
 "I have nothing to hide from him, but now I know that sometimes, you can't tell some other person the entire truth, because you can't remedy what has been done, and you hurt them badly", she explained, thoughtfully.
 "I'll give you a crystal clear example: I've told Alen that both you and your brother had been involved in the Bonaparte III incident.
 What came out of it?
-Nothing positive.
+Nothing good.
 Alen now knows who were behind his sister's death.
-I made him bitter, because he knows who to blame, but he can't do anything about it.
+I made him bitter, because he knows who to blame, but he can't do anything about it, and doesn't seem to be able to let it go.
 What's okay about it?
 But at that moment I needed to tell him what I knew.
 Now, years after that, I wished I had kept my mouth shut"

 Myona looked down.
 Now, that was why Alen stared at her coldly whenever she realized it.
 But he also looked cold at Cage, and at everyone from BIS.

 "Can you understand me now?", Hazel asked her, softly.
 "I don't have anything to hide, but if I would have something like that, I would think it twice before talking.
 I don't want to hurt anyone more than what he or she already is"

 Myona would have wanted to ask something more, but she heard the men coming to the kitchen, so she stayed silent.